Verifying Device Drivers with Pancake: Performance Evaluation

 The evaluation system runs a networking client on \lionsos.
 The client simply receives data packets from the NIC and echoes them back.
 We use an external load generator that sends an adjustable load (requested throughput) to the target system, and measures the amount of data received back (received throughput) as well as the latency.
 On the evaluation system we also measure CPU load.

 \autoref{fig:xput-cpu} shows the result.
-The system has no problems handling the requested load: the received throughput equals the requested.
+Like the C driver, the \name driver has no problems handling the requested load: the received throughput equals the requested.
 The \name version of the driver uses slightly more CPU time to handle the load than the C version, the difference is about 10\%.
+Viewed in the context of \lionsos using less than half the CPU of Linux to handle a particular network load, the slightly increased overhead of the \name driver is in the noise.

 \autoref{fig:latency} puts this slight increase into context, by looking at latency (RTT) and the \emph{overall} CPU use of the whole system.
 The difference in CPU usage of the drivers becomes unnoticeable.
 Similarly, the differences in latency is well within the variance of the results.
+This is in the context of \lionsos using less than half the CPU of Linux to handle a particular network load \citep{\lionsCite}.
 We can summarise that the performance cost of the verified driver is in the noise.